Introduction:

 Botox is a treatment that’s injected into your skin to make wrinkles go away and stop new ones from forming.
 It has a special substance called botulinum toxin A. When the doctor puts this substance under your skin, it works with the nerves and muscles in your face to make them less active.

 By calming down the movement in your face, Botox can make your skin look smoother and younger.
 It also helps prevent new wrinkles from showing up when you make facial expressions like smiling or frowning.
-So, Botox is a really good way to make your skin look younger and reduce signs of aging.
+So, Botox is an excellent way to make your skin look younger and reduce signs of aging.

 How Botox works